MonKitFudan/MonKit/Mon_Track/Mon_Track.md

 The representative images with bounding box of MaskTrack R-CNN tracking and 2D skeleton.

-This study is based on TSM: Temporal Shift Module for Efficient Video Understanding.(***Lin, J., Gan, C., & Han, S. (2019).
-TSM: Temporal shift module for efficient video understanding.
-In Proceedings of the IEEE/CVF International Conference on  Computer Vision.***).
+This study is based on MaskTrack R-CNN

 ## Installation
 ### Experimental setup